sirosen/globus-sdk-python/docs/authorization.rst

 API Authorization
 =================

+.. currentmodule:: globus_sdk.authorizers

 Authorizing calls against Globus can be a complex process.
 In particular, if you are using Refresh Tokens and short-lived Access Tokens, you may need to take particular care managing your Authorization state.

-Within the SDK, we solve this problem by using :class:`GlobusAuthorizers
-<globus_sdk.authorizers.base.GlobusAuthorizer>`, which are attached to clients.
+Within the SDK, we solve this problem by using :class:`GlobusAuthorizer`\s, which are attached to clients.
+A :class:`GlobusAuthorizer` is an object which defines the following two operations:

-These are a very simple class of generic objects which define a way of getting an up-to-date ``Authorization`` header, and trying to handle a 401 (if that header is expired).
+- get an ``Authorization`` header
+- handle a 401 Unauthorized error

 Whenever using the :ref:`Service Clients <services>`, you should be passing in an authorizer when you create a new client unless otherwise specified.